deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 {{< lead >}}

-Large language models (LLMs) sometimes produce inaccurate or fabricated information, known as hallucinations.
-This paper introduces DeCoRe, a new technique to reduce these hallucinations.
-DeCoRe works by identifying and temporarily disabling specific parts of the LLM (called 'retrieval heads') that are responsible for retrieving information from context.
-It then compares the output of the modified LLM to the original LLM's output, using a method called 'contrastive decoding.'
-This highlights the differences and helps the model generate more accurate and truthful responses.
-Experiments show that DeCoRe significantly improves accuracy on tasks like summarization and question answering, demonstrating its effectiveness in mitigating hallucinations and improving LLM reliability.
+Large language models (LLMs) often produce inaccurate or fabricated information, a problem known as hallucination.
+This paper introduces DeCoRe, a method to reduce these hallucinations.
+DeCoRe identifies and masks specific attention heads within the LLM (called 'retrieval heads') that are responsible for retrieving information from the provided context.
+By comparing the output of the original LLM with the output of the LLM where these retrieval heads are masked, DeCoRe dynamically adjusts the final output, reducing hallucinations.
+Experiments show DeCoRe significantly improves performance on tasks requiring high contextual fidelity like summarization, instruction following, and open-book question answering.
+The method is training-free, making it easily adaptable to various LLMs.

 {{< /lead >}}